k5cents/srt/README.md

 ## Example

-Linear `.srt` files can be read as tabular data frames.
 The `.srt` standard is used to identify the subtitle components for the columns of a data frame:

 1. A numeric counter identifying each sequential subtitle
 2. The time that the subtitle should appear followed by `-->` and the